hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 - runs in the background as a separate process.
 - is triggered when a mobile device is either logged in or registered.
 - can also be triggered manually to force a refresh.
-- can also be triggered by an import of existing mobile devices so they can registered and refreshed.
+- can also be triggered by an import of existing mobile devices so they can be registered and refreshed.
 - pulls data from Oracle and the Engage server and updates the DocumentDB and the Search Service.

 Having the digital membership readily available in a JSON format in the Document DB allows for much greater scalability and faster response time.
 The JSON-based digital membership contains the following salient information: